parkverdict

 Canaveral National Seashore

 Fort Matanzas, a fortified watch tower made form coquina.
-57WORTH IT NPS Photo
+57GOOD RANGE NPS Photo

 National Monument · FL